roeeSch/ObjDet/writeup.md

 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters.
-I did find that adding channels to the hog features produces better results in the final video classification task but at a cost.
+I did find that adding channels to the hog features produces better results in the final video classification task but not without a cost.
 Increasing the number of channels also reduces the speed of the running code (on my laptop) by a factor of 3-4.
 The algorithm demands of reliability vs real-time capabilities will determine how many channels to choose.
 I provided a video of both options.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM based on the following steps (in main file after comment `WRITEUP3`):
+I trained a linear SVM based on the following steps (in the main file after comment `WRITEUP3`):

 1. Extract features from images:

    1. Convert image to YCrCb.

-   2. Extract spatial features from a scaled down version of the image (32, 32, 3).
+   2. Extract spatial features from a scaled down version of the image (16, 16, 3).

-      (32x32x3 = 3,072 features)
+      (16x16x3 = 768 features)

    3. Extract from the regular size image a color histogram of 16 bins per channel (x3).